 3. Office Suite Tools

-In each company, there are plans, projects and documents that you need to share with your coworkers.
-Office Suite tools allow you to work remotely and collaborate on sight without having to email documents back and forth.
+There are plans, projects, and documents in each company that you need to share with your coworkers.
+Office Suite remote work tools allow you to work remotely and collaborate on sight without having to email documents back and forth.

 3.1 Google Suite [Get Google Suite]

-G Suite is a suite of cloud computing, productivity and collaboration tools, software and products developed by Google Cloud.
-Under one account you have Business Email, Docs, Calendar, Meet, Drive and other useful tools.
+G Suite is a suite of cloud computing, productivity, collaboration tools, software, and products developed by Google Cloud.
+You have Business Email, Docs, Calendar, Meet, Drive, and other useful tools under one account.

 You can easily create, share and collaborate with your team on documents.
-This is the solution we are using for over 3 years and we are really happy with it.
+This is the solution we are using for over 3 years, and we are thrilled with it.